Restrictions on Physical Stochastic Reservoir Computers: Conclusion

 These results, in total, characterize a number of properties and behaviors of physical stochastic reservoir computers.
-Due to the abundance of stochasticity arising from sources such as effective dissipative forces like friction, thermal and statistical uncertainty, and ultimately unavoidable shot noise due to quantum mechanics, these form a fundamental computational paradigm.
-These results have considered the full exponentially large state vector corresponding to the probabilities of the possible outputs of such a stochastic reservoir computer.
-This is possibly objectionable since one might argue that the ``primitive'' single bit signals form a natural and more reliable basis, however highly correlated systems (such as entangled quantum states) give examples where this is far from the case, and even when it is the case, such an argument assumes the ability to inspect the internal dynamics of the system to ``pick out'' the desired signals.
-If we are handed a collection of unlabeled signals, it is not clear that it is natural to ignore their correlations and consider only their marginal distributions.
+Due to the abundance of stochasticity arising from sources such as friction, thermal and statistical uncertainty, and ultimately unavoidable shot noise due to quantum mechanics \cite{hu2023tackling, hu2023overcoming}, stochastic reservoir computers are a natural computational paradigm.
+Our first result, \Cref{theorem:generateddesign}, demonstrated that given a physical stochastic reservoir computer with $O(\poly(n))$ memory, the number of useful features (product signals) that can be produced from the $n$ output signals is $O(\poly(n))$.

-By connecting ideas from learning with dynamical systems to concepts in statistical learning theory, we have found that the fat-shattering dimension of the functions represented by reservoir dynamics is superpolynomial in the inverse of the fat-shattering width $\gamma$.
-Intuitively, what we have shown is that, because reservoirs have a large number of low SNR eigentasks, and because no learning algorithm can be expected to do better than a reservoir at its eigentasks while being subjected to the same noise as the reservoir, the class of functions represented by the reservoir is itself challenging to learn.
-Surprisingly, this informs us about the growth of the fat-shattering dimension of the model at small scales ($\gamma \rightarrow 0$), whereas considerations from the dynamics in \Cref{theorem:nopoly} immediately rule out a collection of ``switching'' signals which instead seems to suggest a restriction on the growth of the function class at large scales ($1/\gamma\rightarrow 0$).
-While the fat-shattering dimension, similarly to the VC dimension\cite{shalev2014understanding}, can be further used to establish bounds on generalization error through connections with Rademacher complexity\cite{shalev2014understanding}, we leave this to future work.
+By connecting ideas from learning with dynamical systems to concepts in statistical learning theory, we have also found that the fat-shattering dimension of the functions represented by reservoir dynamics is superpolynomial in the inverse of the fat-shattering width $\gamma$.
+Intuitively what we have shown is that, because reservoirs have a large number of low SNR eigentasks, and because no learning algorithm can be expected to do better than a reservoir at its eigentasks while being subjected to the same noise as the reservoir, the class of functions represented by the reservoir is itself challenging to learn.